mobikylym/Allure-Test-Controller/README-en.md

 - **Owner**: Specifies the creator or person responsible for this test case.

-- **Links (format: name-comma-URL)**: Specifies links to the test case.
-Each link should start on a new line.
-If the value in the line does not match the format from the field name, the line will be skipped and will not appear in the report.
+- **Links**: Indicating links to the test case.
+Each link should start on a new line and follow the format, otherwise it will be ignored.
+There are 2 ways to specify a link:

-- **Extra labels (Allure TMS only)**: Specifies additional attributes of the test case.
-The filling format is the same as for "Links".
+    1. Specify in the format “Name -> comma -> URL”.
+Suitable for all cases;
+    2. Specify in the format “URL”.
+In this case, the part of the link after the last slash becomes the name of the link.
+Suitable only for cases when the endpoint should be the name.
+For example, when specifying in the line “https://example.com/tms/TMS-112”, the link name will automatically become “TMS-112”.

+- **TMS Links**: This functionality has been added exclusively for convenience when using an external TMS in addition to Allure.
+To add this link, you need to specify the JMeter property “allure.tmsLink.prefix” in the .properties file or define it in the scenario using a sampler that supports code input (for example, BeanShell Sampler).
+After that, in the “Links” field, you can simply specify the name of the entity so that the plugin automatically adds a link to it from the property as a prefix.
+For example, with “allure.tmsLink.prefix” = “https://example.com/tms/” and specifying in the line “TMS-112”, a link with the name “TMS-112” and URL = “https://example.com/tms/TMS-112” will be added to the test case.
 ATTENTION!
+For more flexible settings, you can specify not the full path in the property, but only its immutable part, and write the rest in the line.
+For example, with “allure.tmsLink.prefix” = “https://example.com/” and specifying in the line “some/path/to/use/TMS-112”, a link with the name “TMS-112” and URL = “https://example.com/some/path/to/use/TMS-112” will be added to the test case.

+- **Extra labels (Allure TMS only)**: Indicating additional attributes of the test case in the format “Key -> comma -> value”.
+Each label should start on a new line and follow the format, otherwise it will be ignored.
+ATTENTION!
 When generating a report using the Allure console utility, support for additional fields is not implemented.
-The values specified here must be supported by your Allure TMS to be visible in the report.
+The values specified here must be supported and configured in your Allure TMS to be visible in the report.

 ## Assertions